 - 3.7 The Indices of Multiple Deprivation combine information relating to income, employment, education, health, skills and training, barriers to housing and services and crime into an overall measure of deprivation.
 The data is ranked such that a lower score indicates greater deprivation.
 In other words the most deprived local authority is indicated by a rank of 1 and the least deprived authority with a rank of 354. - 3.8 According to the 2007 Indices of Multiple Deprivation, Hillingdon has an overall rank of 157 out of 354 local authorities.
 However, it has a rank of 59 on the income measure.
-We can also observe the north and south divide where deprivation in the north part of the borough is lower than southern part of the borough. - 3.9 Unemployment: According to the latest figures from Office for National Statistics Hillingdon's unemployment level from January to December 2007 was 5.8%.
-London's unemployment level for that period was 6.8% and Great Britain's 5.2%.
+We can also observe the north and south divide where deprivation in the north part of the borough is lower than southern part of the borough. - 3.9 Unemployment: According to the latest figures from Office for National Statistics (see www.nomisweb.co.uk/reports) Hillingdon's unemployment level from April 2008 to March 2009 was 6.2%.
+London's unemployment level for that period was 7.4% and Great Britain's 6.2%.
 These figures represents unemployed people who are economically active.
-Gross weekly earnings per residence in 2007 was about £531.2 up from £498 from the previous year.
-London's average gross weekly pay in 2007 was £553.3 and Great Britain's £459.0. - 3.10 Employee Jobs: The number of jobs held by employees, excluding self-employed, government-supported trainees and HM Forces, has increased consistently over the last 10 years.
+Gross weekly earnings per residence in 2008 was about £536.8 up from £531.2 from the previous year.
+London's average gross weekly pay in 2008 was £580.8 and Great Britain's £479.3. - 3.10 Employee Jobs: The number of jobs held by employees, excluding self-employed, government-supported trainees and HM Forces, has increased consistently over the last 10 years.
 However, manufacturing industry jobs has been declining contrary to other sector employment jobs.
-Please table and the figure below for further details.
+Please see table and the figure below for further details.